 So, for example if a bat box powers up with no knowledge of the time at all, it'll start at UTC time 0.
 The network application will note a huge time error and prepare a down-link message with the correct offset.
 When the bat box receives the down-link message, it applies the offset to its clock and so updates itself to the correct time.
 It doesn't really matter how much time there is between an up-link and a down-link or when the down-link message is scheduled exactly, since the network sends a time *difference*, not an absolute time.
 Down-link messages are only sent when there is a large time error, so they should be relatively infrequent.
 This reduces the network load on the TTN.

-- add some kind of test signal, to verify the behaviour of the PIR, perhaps light a bulb once a day for a few seconds?
+- consider adding some kind of test signal, to verify the behaviour of the PIR, perhaps light a bulb once a day for a few seconds?

-- measure other properties of the bat box, like temperature and relative humidity.
+- measure other properties of the bat box, like battery state (voltage), temperature and relative humidity.
 Once the whole data chain is set up, this should be easy.

-- create a nice front-end that shows the received data in easy to understand map
+- create a nice user front-end that shows the received data in easy to understand map